GXDE-OS/gxde-os.github.io/en/install/faq.md

 Q0: It's so slow when using `apt` to install packages.
 Can it be faster?

 A0: We use multi-line download to solve this.
 Simply replace `apt` with `aptss` will solve this problem.
+You can install `apt-is-aptss` to appoint aptss replace apt.

 A0: ** It is recommended to perform an full upgrade after installation.
 Please run `yes | sudo aptss full-upgrade -y` **